-Overall, Twisted Nematic panels have the poorest colour reproduction and viewing angles, and so, you’re bound to see washed out colours, compared to VA and IPS panels.
+Overall, Twisted Nematic panels have the poorest color reproduction and viewing angles, and so, you’re bound to see washed-out colors, compared to VA and IPS panels.
 However, they boast the quickest response times of just 1ms, meaning that pixels take just a millisecond to shift from one shade to the other.

 This is effective in getting rid of trailing, ghosting and motion blur and that’s why many competitive games go for these types of displays.

 These boast the best contrast ratio which enables them to produce deeper blacks and more details in shadows of images.
 VA panels ideally have an overall great relation between the brightest and darkest colors.
 On the flip side, these panels have the poorest response time, even at high refresh rates.
 They have noticeable ghosting, which gets worse when there are many dark pixels in an image.

 For most casual gamers, the ghosting is tolerable as you get deeper blacks in return.
 However, if you are a competitive gamer, you’ll want to avoid VA panels.